Sending in the Sentinels

 Share:

-“No one is perfect, of course, but what we can do is try—for nature, for flora, for oceans, for mountains—because we need to protect it as much as we can,” says Adanin, a three-time Ohio University Patton College of Education graduate.
+“No one is perfect, of course, but what we can do is try—for nature, for flora, for oceans, for mountains—because we need to protect it as much as we can,” says Adjanin, a three-time Ohio University Patton College of Education graduate.

-Adanin has the credentials—and the experiences—to back up her words.
+Adjanin has the credentials—and the experiences—to back up her words.

-In April 2021, after dozens of trips to extreme environments as a high-altitude mountain guide and later as a researcher, Adanin embarked on a five-week expedition in the High Arctic as part of the first all-female research expedition in Svalbard, halfway between Norway and the North Pole.
+In April 2021, after dozens of trips to extreme environments as a high-altitude mountain guide and later as a researcher, Adjanin embarked on a five-week expedition in the High Arctic as part of the first all-female research expedition in Svalbard, halfway between Norway and the North Pole.
 And if the 300-mile trek wasn’t already extreme enough, the expedition was carefully conceived to be the first that was carbon-neutral, requiring the researchers—four women from four countries—to travel only by foot and ski.

 Designated the “Climate Sentinels,” the expedition’s mission was twofold.
 The first was gathering samples of snow, so scientists could measure concentrations of black carbon, or soot, emitted from sources around the world.
 Wind currents sweep black carbon toward the poles, contributing to a cycle of increased temperatures and severe weather events that, the United Nations’ Intergovernmental Panel on Climate Change warned earlier this year, requires “urgent action” to stop irreversible damage.

 That need for action inspired the second part of the Climate Sentinels’ mission: documenting the expedition in a way that people could see the effects of climate change on this harsh environment few will ever experience firsthand.
-That’s where Adanin—and the expertise she began developing at OHIO as a communicator and educator skilled in immersive experiences—came into play.
+That’s where Adjanin—and the expertise she began developing at OHIO as a communicator and educator skilled in immersive experiences—came into play.

-Adanin and her fellow scientists and explorers relied on immersive technology like small drones and 360-degree cameras, stored near their bodies to be kept warm as they skied for hundreds of miles in temperatures that, at their warmest, only reached about 6 degrees Fahrenheit.
+Adjanin and her fellow scientists and explorers relied on immersive technology like small drones and 360-degree cameras, stored near their bodies to be kept warm as they skied for hundreds of miles in temperatures that, at their warmest, only reached about 6 degrees Fahrenheit.
 When pausing to gather snow samples, the sentinels would deploy the drone for five precious minutes at a time, the longest the electronics could function in the near-zero temperatures.

-The journey was extreme by any metric, but in many ways, Adanin had been preparing for it her entire life.
+The journey was extreme by any metric, but in many ways, Adjanin had been preparing for it her entire life.

 Born in Germany, she moved in early childhood to live with her grandparents in Bosnia, where the plentiful mountain ranges sparked a love of nature.
-That grew into a love of mountain climbing in Serbia, where her family relocated when Adanin was 10 years old because of ongoing wars in the region.
+That grew into a love of mountain climbing in Serbia, where her family relocated when Adjanin was 10 years old because of ongoing wars in the region.

-The hobby blossomed into a career of sorts, leading Adanin to become a high-altitude mountain guide, shepherding expeditions up some of the world’s tallest peaks, including Mount Everest and the greater Himalayas.
+The hobby blossomed into a career of sorts, leading Adjanin to become a high-altitude mountain guide, shepherding expeditions up some of the world’s tallest peaks, including Mount Everest and the greater Himalayas.
 It was during one of those trips that she saw something shocking—or rather, the lack of something.

 “There was no snow.
 I mean it was dry; it was pure rock.”
-And if that was the case here, Adanin wondered, “What is happening with the rest of the world?
+And if that was the case here, Adjanin wondered, “What is happening with the rest of the world?
 That’s when something triggered in my mind that something is happening with nature.”

 A member of the first carbon-neutral research expedition to the polar regions, Adanin still managed to pack a little Bobcat pride, posing with an OHIO flag that made the journey with her.
 Photo by Heidi Sevestre

-A member of the first carbon-neutral research expedition to the polar regions, Adanin still managed to pack a little Bobcat pride, posing with an OHIO flag that made the journey with her.
+A member of the first carbon-neutral research expedition to the polar regions, Adjanin still managed to pack a little Bobcat pride, posing with an OHIO flag that made the journey with her.
 Photo by Heidi Sevestre.

-If only everyone could see what she saw, Adanin thought.
+If only everyone could see what she saw, Adjanin thought.
 She decided the answer was to pursue degrees in higher education, and, nine years after completing her bachelor’s degree in Serbia, she enrolled in OHIO’s Patton College of Education.
 She started out in outdoor and recreational studies, then decided a doctorate in instructional technology was the best way to “share that story with the world.”
 At the same time, her passion for statistics led her to pursue a second master’s degree in educational research and evaluation.

 “You look in one direction, and you can hear the sound of a moving glacier.
 Then you turn, and you can see it,” she says.
 “But it’s really dangerous for most people to be there in person, so this allows them to be there in a safe way.”

-“It’s unbelievable how great some of their ideas are,” Adanin says of her interaction with young students.
+“It’s unbelievable how great some of their ideas are,” Adjanin says of her interaction with young students.
 “Sometimes I believe they have better ideas than us, and that’s why we should allow them to be more creative and think about these big problems because the future is in their hands.”

-But before handing the baton off to the next generation of scientists and communicators, Adanin has more work to do.
+But before handing the baton off to the next generation of scientists and communicators, Adjanin has more work to do.
 An assistant professor at Northwest Missouri State University, she is already planning her next research endeavor: a December trip to Indonesia to study tropical glaciers, whose high-altitude peaks are a vital source of water for local communities.
-The team Adanin is working with is coordinating its efforts with local scientists who can continue the work after they have departed, empowering communities to protect the forces of nature that sustain them and the greater world.
+The team Adjanin is working with is coordinating its efforts with local scientists who can continue the work after they have departed, empowering communities to protect the forces of nature that sustain them and the greater world.

-Feature photo: In April 2021, three-time OHIO graduate Nina Adanin embarked on the first all-female, first carbon-neutral research expedition in the High Arctic, traveling only by foot and ski across 300 miles of glaciers, fjords and snowy peaks.
+Feature photo: In April 2021, three-time OHIO graduate Nina Adjanin embarked on the first all-female, first carbon-neutral research expedition in the High Arctic, traveling only by foot and ski across 300 miles of glaciers, fjords and snowy peaks.
 Photo by Heidi Sevestre

 Adanin on the side of a mountain.

-Inside Adanin’s Adventures
+Inside Adjanin’s Adventures

 Breadth of her travel and work: “Of the continents, I’m just missing Australia.
 And I’m just missing three U.S. states.”